Transparency and Accountability: Trust Through Transparency

 Public Safety Initiatives: A Safer, More Inclusive Charlotte for All

-Brendan K. Maginnis is committed to transforming Charlotte into a city where every resident feels safe, supported, and empowered.
+Brendan K. Maginnis is dedicated to building a Charlotte where every resident feels safe, supported, and empowered.

-Our comprehensive public safety plan tackles rising crime—highlighted by a 24.7% homicide increase in 2024—by expanding proven programs like the Office of Violence Prevention and Child Development – Community Policing, investing $32 million in job training, small business grants, and digital equity to reduce crime through economic opportunity, and reforming policing with education incentives.
+Our comprehensive public safety plan addresses the 24.7% homicide spike in 2024 by expanding proven programs like the Office of Violence Prevention and Child Development – Community Policing, investing $32 million in job training, small business grants, and digital equity to reduce crime through economic opportunity, and supporting our nearly 1,800 CMPD officers with take-home vehicles and outer carrier vests to boost morale and community trust.

 Transit and Infrastructure: A Connected, Equitable Charlotte for All